Objektive transdiziplinäre Analysen des "Verschwörungstheorie-Memes" durch unabhängige, integre akademische Experten.

 The founder of Conspiracy-Theories.eu is Dr. Christopher B. Germann (EU Marie Curie Alumnus / Ph.D., M.Sc., B.Sc.) who is a scientist and an interdisciplinary scholar with formal specialised training in cognitive psychology, social psychology, psychophysics, and neuroscience (inter alia).
 The research which forms the basis of Conspiracy-Theories.EU was funded by the European Union as part of the interdisciplinary Marie Curie Actions CogNovo programN.B.Specifically, Project#14 entitled 'Irrational Decisions'. located at the University of Plymouth (United Kingdom).

-What follows is synopsis by Dr. Germann which briefly outlines various motivational factors which provided impetus for the creation of this project.
+What follows is a synopsis by Dr. Germann which briefly outlines various motivational factors which provided impetus for the creation of this project.

 On the Cognitive Science of Conspiracy Theories, Neoliberalism and Academic Integrity

 “Fundamental scientific questions concerning the rational and irrational factors which undergird conspiracy theories have engaged me during my entire PhD as a European Union funded Marie Curie Fellow at the University of Plymouth (United Kingdom).
 The nominal topic of my PhD was entitled “Irrational Decisions” (Project#14), and much of my empirical research focused on the basic mechanisms of perception, logical inference/reasoning and unconscious processes in human judgments.